ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 <SolidColorBrush x:Key="ErrorColorBrush" Color="{StaticResource ErrorColor}" />
 ```

-Then to be able to use any resource in your other xaml resource dictionaries or custom controls you either have to merge it in App.xaml or in the file resource dictionary of the file where you want to use it.
+Then to be able to use those resources in other xaml files you can:

+- merge it in App.xaml
+- merge it the file you want to use it.

-Now that you can share you styles across all your application there is another useful feature that you should be aware of.
+Now that you can share your styles across all your application there is another useful feature that you should be aware of.
 You can redefine the look'n feel of any control the following way:

 ```xml
 <Style TargetType="{x:Type Button}">